 For example, you’re talking to your team, or you’re talking to a staff member, and they’re telling you, “I feel stuck, I can’t get out of this rut.
-Currently, overloaded with work projects, and I can’t move forward in work projects.”
+I am currently overloaded with work projects, and I can’t move forward in work projects.”

-By asking – “How will you know you’re moving forward? or what indicators will others notice that lets them see, or lets me see, or lets you know that you’re making progress?”
-Identifying these signs of indicators or exceptions or signposts we call them, keeps you aware of patterns.
+By asking – “How will you know you’re moving forward? or what indicators others will notice that let them see, or let me see, or let you know that you’re making progress?”
+Identifying these signs of indicators or exceptions or signposts we call them keeps you aware of patterns.

 This next one pushed me into thinking differently.

 A typical coaching question, “How did that make you feel?”

 Feeling questions seem to be a goto (I know I’ve used them too often, and I’m not sure how I feel about that.)

 The “feeling question” acts as if the environment forces a feeling, seeing you as passive or impotent to the events and your involvement.

 Feelings generate from the interaction between you and other people, you and the team, or the organization.
 AND you can accept or reframe your feelings; this supports the reframing of “What pleased you about the way you handled that?”

 The response to that question may not even be your feelings.

 It might be ways you coped, strategies used, handled the conversation, or navigating the meeting.
 Returning to the question above, “what did you notice that showed your progress?”